Lambourne2/ai-case-study/README.md

-# Exploration of Whale Vocalizations and the Role of AI
+# Exploration of Whale Vocalizations and the Role of AI through Project CETI

+What if we could talk to whales?
+Imagine decoding the songs of our planet's most enigmatic giants—unlocking not just their voices, but their stories, cultures, and perhaps even wisdom. **Project CETI (Cetacean Translation Initiative)** is a groundbreaking journey into the unknown, combining the best of human ingenuity, cutting-edge AI, and the age-old dream of understanding the natural world.

+---

 ## Overview and Origin